Probing Vector-Like Quarks at a future Muon-Proton Collider: KINEMATIC DISTRIBUTIONS (HADRONIC)

 \section{KINEMATIC DISTRIBUTIONS (HADRONIC)}

 To understand the kinematics, we analyze the transverse momentum.
-Figure 4 illustrates the $p_{T}$ distribution of the VLQ-T at various masses.
+Figure 5 illustrates the $p_T$ distribution of the VLQ-T at various masses.
 As expected, the peak of the distribution shifts to higher values as the mass of the particle increases.
-This distinct "hardening" of the $p_{T}$ spectrum is utilized to differentiate the signal from the softer SM backgrounds, which fall off exponentially with $p_{T}$.
-The jet properties are further detailed in Figure 5, which helps in defining the jet selection logic.

-Here, Figure 5 (Left) shows the pseudorapidity $(\eta)$ of the jets.
+This distinct ``hardening'' of the $p_T$ spectrum is utilized to differentiate the signal from the softer SM backgrounds.
+The jet properties are further detailed in Figure 6, which helps in defining the jet selection logic.
+Here, Figure 6(a) shows the pseudorapidity ($\eta$) of the jets.

 Signal jets are centrally produced (peaked at $(\eta = 0 )$ due to the high mass scale of the interaction, whereas background jets often arise from forward processes or initial state radiation (ISR).
-While Figure 5 (Middle) compares the jet multiplicity.
-The signal (hadronic $\textit{T} \rightarrow \textit{Wb} \rightarrow \textit{jjb})$ typically results in high jet multiplicity, peaking around 5–6 jets, while the dominant backgrounds $(\textit{W}+jets)$ have lower jet counts.
-Figure 5 (Right) confirms that signal jets carry significantly higher transverse momentum than background jets, validating the global $p_{T} \textgreater 300 \textit{GeV}$ cut applied in the analysis.
+While Figure 6(b) compares the jet multiplicity.
+The signal (hadronic $T \to Wb \to jjb$) typically results in high jet multiplicity, peaking around 5--6 jets, while the dominant backgrounds ($W + jets$) have lower jet counts.
+Figure 6(c) confirms that signal jets carry significantly higher transverse momentum than background jets, validating the global $p_T > 300$ GeV cut applied in the analysis.

-Global event variables provide the strongest discrimination.
-Figure 6 (Left) shows the Missing Transverse Energy $(E^{miss}_{T})$ distribution.
-While the fully hadronic signal should ideally have no $(E^{miss}_{T})$, detector resolution effects and semi-leptonic decays of b-hadrons create a tail that differs from QCD backgrounds.
-Figure 6 (Right) presents the Total Hadronic Transverse Energy ($H_{T} =\sum |P_{T}^{jets}|$.
-This is the most powerful discriminator; the signal exhibits a resonance peak structure around the VLQ mass scale ($H_{T} \approx 1500 \textit{GeV}$ in this plot), clearly separated from the exponentially falling background spectrum \cite{Aaltonen}.